atomix/atomix.github.io/atomix/docs/coordination.md

 #### Scheduling remote callbacks

-Members in a [DistributedMembershipGroup] are represented as [GroupMember] objects.
+Members in a [DistributedGroup] are represented as [GroupMember] objects.
 The `GroupMember` class provides an interface for remote execution on specific members of the group.

 ```java
 group.onJoin(member -> {